AndrewShedov/superMaker/README.md

-# miniMaker
+# superMaker

 Data generator.<br/>
 The package is under development and testing.

 ## Installation

-npm install mini-maker
+npm i super-maker